fdeblasio/pokeemerald-expansion/notes.md

 - Stop daycare from deleting moves
 - Battle Archie/Courtney at Meteor Falls?
 - Edit Winona's text to change Bird to Flying?
+- Clear up trainer spots by having just one set of gym leader rematches?
+    - Late-game trainers like Nicolas or John and Jay too
+    - Even just reducing to two or three rematches would save space
 - Edit contests?/Contests overhaul
 - Check that Waterfall replacement is good (getting item properly, etc.)
 - Just make new tutors in towns or Battle Frontier